yel0h/Cavern/README.md

 - F to cycle fog distance
 - N to generate a new level
 - Y to invert mouse Y axis
-- ESC to unlock mouse
+- ESC to pause
+- F1-F10 to save and load world slots

 ## Technical Details
-The world is saved in the world.dat file, either manually (see Controls) or automatically upon exiting the game.
+The current world is saved in the world.dat file, either manually (see Controls) or automatically upon exiting the game.
+Additional world saves can be created in 5 slots, each of which exists as a save_\<id\>.dat file.